Ask @uSwitchUK: A collection of your questions about price rises

 We make it easy to compare and save up to £618

-Following the recent energy price rises we decided to run a Q&A session on Twitter to help clear up exactly how they affect you.
+After several energy price rises in 2013, we ran a Q&A session on Twitter to help clear up exactly how they might affect you.

-We’ve selected a few of the most common questions to help guide you through gas and electricity price hikes and how you can react to them.
+We’ve selected a few of the most common questions to help guide you through gas and electricity price hikes at any time, and what you can do about them.